There are different triggers that can cause sugar cravings. They include emotional stress, physical hunger, and environmental cues.

 Protein and fruit

 Fruits contain naturally-occurring sugars in small amounts.
-However, because it contains fiber, it lowers your body’s insulin reaction, making it a healthier option to added sweets.
+However, because it contains fiber, it lowers your body’s insulin reaction, making it a healthier option than added sweets.

 Fruit, unlike manufactured sweet sweets, is high in micronutrients, vitamins, and minerals.
 When you combine fruit and protein, you will reduce your sugar cravings and feel fuller for longer.